Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Grants
 ======

-* **Clarendon Fund Scholarship + New College-Yeotown Scholarship  + Medical Research Counsil Studentship, University of Oxford, 2021-2024**
+* **Clarendon Fund Scholarship + Medical Research Counsil Studentship + New College-Yeotown Scholarship, University of Oxford, 2021-2025**
 * **Future Scholar Grant for Undergraduate Research, Tsinghua University, 2020-2021**

   * Awarded to only 10 undergraduates at Tsinghua each year.